hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 whereas the map is sharded according to each entry's key and distributed across the cluster.

-## Single-threaded computation
+## Single-threaded Computation

 We want to count how many times each word occurs in the text.
-If we want to do a word count without using a DAG and in a single-threaded computation, we could do it like this:
+If we want to do a word count without using a DAG and in a single-threaded computation, we could do it as shown below:

 ```java
 Pattern pattern = Pattern.compile("\\s+");